anvaka/ngraph.hde/README.md

 ## How does it work?

-The package follows [Graph Drawing by High-Dimensional Embedding](http://www.wisdom.weizmann.ac.il/~harel/papers/highdimensionalGD.pdf) paper.
+The package follows [Graph Drawing by High-Dimensional Embedding](http://www.wisdom.weizmann.ac.il/~harel/papers/highdimensionalGD.pdf) paper by David Harel and Yehuda Koren.

 First, the graph is projected into `M`-dimensional space.
 In this space adjacent nodes are close to each other.
 By default `M` has 50 dimensions.

 Then from this `M` dimensional space we crash graph back into 2D or 3D, or any other `D < M` where you want to visualize the graph.
+The "crash" is a done by PCA.
 In this `D`-dimensional space we can visualize the graph, or use it as starting position for a force based layout.

 ## Usage